Teenage Mutant Ninja Turtles: Turtles in Time Re-Shelled: Reception

 Turtles in Time Re-Shelled received mixed reviews from critics, but mediocre reception overall.
 The PlayStation 3 version holds a score of 56.50% at GameRankings, while the Xbox 360 version holds a score of 61.79%.
 Metacritic reports similar scores, with the PlayStation 3 version averaging 55/100 and the Xbox 360 version averaging 60/100.
 Despite mediocre reviews it was a commercial success, moving more than 387,000 units on Xbox Live Arcade as of year-end 2010.
 It also ranked as the top downloadable title on the North American PlayStation Network the month of its release.
 As of its delisting on Xbox Live Arcade it had moved 444,000 units.

 Reviewers generally had positive remarks in regards to the upgraded graphics in the game.
 Dale Nardozzi of TeamXbox stated the visual upgrade has "a fancy sheen that completely modernizes this code."
-IGN's Daemon Hatfield also praised the new visuals, but expressed dissatisfaction with the fact that players could not choose the original graphics, saying that "the original arcade graphics have a certain charm this version doesn't."
+IGNs Daemon Hatfield also praised the new visuals, but expressed dissatisfaction with the fact that players could not choose the original graphics, saying that "the original arcade graphics have a certain charm this version doesn't."
 Official Xbox Magazine (OXM)s Ryan McCaffrey agreed, noting "we would’ve loved a Secret of Monkey Island/R-Type-esque way to revert to the classic graphics on the fly."
 In regards to the game's multiplayer, reviewers appreciated the new online component; however, some were disappointed with the inability to join games on the fly, which the original arcade version allowed.
 Scott Sharkey of 1UP.com and the reviewer from GameZone both noted that the game is more fun with four players.
 Sharkey stated that multiplayer gameplay "amplifies the fun by an order of magnitude for each person who joins in."

 Criticisms were made in regards to the game's simplicity and lack of replay value.
 The reviewer from GameTrailers was disappointed with the control scheme, stating it was too simplistic.
-TeamXbox's Dale Nardozzi stated that while the turtles can now attack in more directions players will still "more than likely get a severe, gang-up-style beatdown."
-IGN's Daemon Hatfield criticized the game's difficulty, but conceded that Turtles in Time "was made for arcades and it shows in the cheap bosses and unavoidable traps."
+TeamXboxs Dale Nardozzi stated that while the turtles can now attack in more directions players will still "more than likely get a severe, gang-up-style beatdown."
+IGNs Daemon Hatfield criticized the game's difficulty, but conceded that Turtles in Time "was made for arcades and it shows in the cheap bosses and unavoidable traps."